DiogoJackson/fiddlercrab_deflection/projeto_deflection/data/raw/data_deflection_READ_ME.txt

 Treatment A = orange claw, black carapace.
 Treatment B = black claw, black carapace.
 Treatment C = orange claw, carapace with white and blue marks.
-Treatment D = orange claw, black carapace, but without claws moviment.
+Treatment D = orange claw, black carapace, but without claws movement

+(Note: The treatment letter will be changed in the R script `02_C_raw-data`)

 >>> place:
 Location of the experiment.